rexcfnghk/sample-ecommerce/README.md

 ### Running in Docker

-Since secrets are passed as [Docker secrets](https://docs.docker.com/engine/swarm/secrets/), you are required to provide the 3 values above via a file mechanism:
+Since secrets are passed as [Docker secrets](https://docs.docker.com/engine/swarm/secrets/), you are required to provide the above 3 secrets and 1 additional secret above via a file mechanism:

 1. (This corresponds the point 1 in Running Locally) You should provide a text file named `connectionstrings_development.txt` under `./` with your connection string to Microsoft SQL Server 2022 docker image, as specified in the `docker-compose.yml`.
 2. (This corresponds the point 2 in Running Locally) You should provide a text file named `aes_key.txt` under `./` with your AES key in the format of a comma-separated string, e.g. `1,2,3,4...`.